 The Law on Industrial Property No.6769 was adopted on December 22nd, 2016 by the Turkish Parliament and entered into force by its publication in the Official Gazette No. 29944 dated January 10th, 2017.
-The Law consolidates and updates a number of existing decrees about intellectual property rights over the years into a single, enforceable piece of legislation regulating trademarks, patents, designs, utility models, geographical indications and traditional product names in line with EU standards and Turkey's local requirements.
-The Law encompasses applications, registrations and post-registration processes regarding trademarks, geographical signs, design, patent, utility model and traditional product names and legal and criminal sanctions concerning the violation of these rights.
+This law consolidated and updated a number of existing decrees about intellectual property rights over the years into a single, enforceable piece of legislation regulating trademarks, patents, designs, utility models, geographical indications and traditional product names in line with EU standards and Turkey's local requirements.
+It encompasses applications, registrations and post-registration processes regarding trademarks, geographical signs, design, patent, utility model and traditional product names and legal and criminal sanctions concerning the violation of these rights.

 Many organizations are now applying for geographical indication protection of agricultural products in Turkey.
-There are 402 GI applications in the registration process in Turkey, including two food products of Italian origin: GRANO PADANO and GORGONZOLA.
-Currently four international GIs have been protected including: CHAMPAGNE, PROSCIUTTO DI PARMA, SCOTCH WHISKY, and PARMIGIANO REGGIANO in addition to 269 Turkish products.
-Once GI applications are published in the Turkish Patent and Trademark Office Bulletin there is a three month objection period.
-For detailed information please see FAS GAIN report on Geographical Indications in Turkey dated 12/27/2017 here.
+There are 415 products of 823 applications have been protected until today.
+Currently five international GIs have been protected including: GRANO PADANO, PROSCIUTTO DI PARMA, PARMIGIANO REGGIANO, SCOTCH WHISKY and CHAMPAGNE, in addition to many Turkish products.
+Pending foreign GI applications in the registration process are ZIVANIA/ZIVANIYA, COGNAC and GORGONZOLA.
+Once GI applications are published in the Turkish Patent and

+Trademark Office Bulletin there is a three month objection period.
+For detailed information please see FAS GAIN report on Geographical Indications in Turkey dated 12/27/2017.

-APPENDIX I(a) - HS Codes of commodities which require obtaining a Control Certificate:
+APPENDIX I - HS Codes of commodities which require obtaining a Control Certificate: